constabulary/getgb.io/content/docs/project.md

 ## Source Control Repository

-Now that you've created a `gb` project, you should share that project with others by checking the entire contents of `$PROJECT` into the source control of your choosing.
+Now that you've created a `gb` project, you should share that project with others by checking the entire contents of `$PROJECT` into the source control repository of your choosing.
 This includes any source you have copied from other projects into your `$PROJECT/vendor/src/` directory.

 ## Next Up